What’s Hot & What’s Not in Knee Surgery: A Few of the Highlights

 Stem cells are both in and out.
 It was once thought that if these cells were injected into joints, they would turn into cartilage.
 Two problems arose.
 First, patients (unless they are infants) have very few stem cells left.
 Second, the injected cells died after releasing their instructional growth factors, never turning into cartilage.
 But what we have learned is that an increasing number of concentrated growth factors, immune stimulants, and even some drugs can induce the migration of the body’s own progenitor cells—some of them stem cells—cells that direct healing—to the injured area.
 These cells then optimize the environment around the injury to effect healing.

 PRP and growth factors are still in.
 PRP is a concentrate formed from platelets in the blood.
 The platelets have vesicles that contain vast amounts of varied growth (and other) factors that modulate the healing area.
 Formulations with and without white cells may have different effects on the tissues.
-Growth factors from fat cells, bone marrow concentrates, and amniotic fluid are all potent.
+Growth factors from fat cells, and bone marrow concentrates are all potent.
 There’s no clear superiority of one over the other at this time.
 And none have definitively helped regenerate true articular cartilage or any other tissue yet.
 But they do optimize the healing once an injury or surgical repair has occurred.

 Despite evidence that removing even a small portion of the meniscus leads to arthritis, more than 90% of meniscus treatments are partial removals called meniscectomies.
 The insurance companies, by paying only for tissue removal, essentially kick the can down the road where some other insurance company will have to pay for a joint replacement.
 But more advanced techniques of meniscus repair, regeneration, and replacement are now making the procedures easier and faster—and surgeons are finally using them.
 Still, there remains only one scaffold to re-grow the meniscus—the collagen meniscus implant (CMI)—but it is not being marketed or used widely enough yet.